Mike7831/Yet-Another-Neural-Network-Library/README.md

 * Workspace file for Code::Blocks

 If you would like to launch the main examples (iris classification, MNIST prediction, XOR prediction) set the `main` project as active/startup project (right click > Activate project in C::B, right click > Set as startup project in MS VS).

 If you would like to launch the battery of unit/regression tests, set the `test` project as active/startup project.

 It is also easy to copy/paste the files into other projects as the library relies only on the STL and the library files are header-only.

 ## Usage

-`main.cpp` within the `main` folder calls different examples which give examples on how to use the YANNL-Library.
+`main.cpp` within the `main` folder calls different examples which give examples on how to use the YANNL-Library

 Globally `MLPRegressor` and `MLPClassifier` can be used approximately in the same way as the Python version.

 It is also possible to build manually a neural network (`NeuralNetwork` class) and then add the layers (`HiddenLayer`, `OutputClassificationLayer`, `OutputRegressionLayer`, `DropoutLayer`).
 The input layer is not considered as a layer in the layer count.
 Its size is provided as input when building the `NeuralNetwork`.
 It should not be necessary to build manually layers and neurons as they are supposed to be built via the constructors and methods within `NeuralNetwork`.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## What next

 The `MLPRegressor` and `MLPClassifier` only use dense layers (hidden layers and output classification/regression layers).
 Dropout layers are not used.
 Could be an improvement.
 Further improvement would be to implement convolutional neural networks.

 ## Author